Make the information they’re looking for easy to find.

 Tables

 Breaking down your content into a table helps readers understand complex information with just a glance.
-Tables are tricky on , though, so you might need to adapt them.
+Tables are tricky on mobile devices, though, so you might need to adapt them.
 You can either include fewer columns (four or fewer) so the full table displays in responsive mode, or choose horizontal scrolling of the table content.

 Related: 10 Tips for Web Design That Drives Sales